 - i.
 Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
 Graduates will be able to find, cite and use information - iii.
-There will be clear evidence that students are given the opportunity to consider and approach problems critically, confidently and independently - iv.
-Students will communicate through both oral and written approaches and to a range of audiences - v.
-There will be an approach to the development of teams, including leadership - vi.
+There will be evidence that students will consider and approach a wide range of problems and problem types critically, confidently and independently - iv.
+Students will communicate through both oral and written approaches and to a range of audiences

+- v.
+Graduates will be experienced in teamwork approaches, including the concepts of leadership; the recognition of individual contributions; and the significance of group dynamics to effective teamworking - vi.
 There will be evidence of acquisition of general management skills including project management - vii.
-Ethical and regulatory issues are addressed
+Regulatory and ethical issues, including environmental and social aspects, are considered and addressed by students at appropriate times throughout their programme of study